-EHS (Environmental, Health, and Safety) software is a form of data management built to help you manage workplace incidents, maintain regulatory compliance and track incidents.
-EHS software covers a wide range of functions that helps companies save time, reduce risk, and prevent unwanted events.
-It’s an efficient way to connect thousands of employees across the organisation.
-EHS software is a way for the whole organisation to have a centralised system for their documents and activities.
+The best EHS software cover a wide range of functions that helps companies save time, reduce risk, and prevent unwanted events.
+It’s an efficient way to connect thousands of employees across the organization.
+EHS software is a way for the whole organization to have a centralized system for their documents and activities.

-Here are 5 statistics that will make EHS software a necessity for you and your organisation.
+Here are 5 statistics that will make EHS software a necessity for you and your organization.

 1.“In 2017, sanctioned fines have increased up to 74% in HSE.”
 (Source: SHP Online)